Damilola1732/alx-low_level_programming/README.md

 This is a repo for my first C program
-It is more interesting than I thought
+It is more interesting than I thought though yess